 Termination is something to consider when you feel like you’ve gotten what you needed out of therapy and would like to graduate!

 It’s also a good option if you’d like to transition to another provider who specializes in a specific issue that I don’t specialize in, or just want to try a different method.
-Additionally, it can be a good option if you’re finding that I or my methods simply aren’t a match for your needs, and you’d like to try an approach that is, say, more cognitive, behavioral, concrete, etcetera.
+Additionally, it can be a good option if you’re finding that my methods simply aren’t a match for your needs, and you’d like to try an approach that is, say, more cognitive, behavioral, concrete, etcetera.

 When and How to Tell Me You'd Like to Make a Change

 How often you come to therapy will always be up to you.
 Listen to your own body and needs, and let that guide your decision.
-If you want to come to therapy more often, please let me know and I will do my best to accommodate you, space permitting.
+If you want to come to therapy more often, please let me know and I will do my best to arrange this, space permitting.
 If you’d like to come less often, please tell me as soon as you've made your choice.
 I prefer to know sooner rather than later so that I can create space for others who need my help.
 I will also celebrate with you about the progress you’ve made!

 See you in session!